 As our congregational membership covenant states, we believe that God is calling us at COR to be 'radically inclusive ministers in action' both within our church family and out in the greater community.
-We are called to be stewards of God's love and grace, and champions for social justice for all.
-We feel that we must remain open and flexible to new opportunities that allow us to connect with those outside our church walls in order to respond to God's call.
+We are called to be stewards of God's love and grace and champions of social justice for all.
+We feel that we must remain open and flexible to new opportunities that allow us to connect with those outside our church walls and in the virtual community in order to respond to God's call.
 While COR is rooted in great history, we have very few traditions that we follow to the letter year after year.
-We prefer to adjust and enhance our activities to both address emerging challenges and opportunities and the greater community as necessary and utilize the gifts of our members.
-In 2016, the church created a Minister of Music position to organize our choir and lead our music ministry.
-The Minister of Music has infused more traditional hymns and gospel with contemporary Christian music to provide a more diverse selection.
-The new leader has incorporated more time for choir members to learn the music and enhance their skills in this regard.
-The Minister of Music provides various opportunities for congregants to give input on musical selections and to share their artistic gifts in musical worship.
-For example, we've had members share gifts of liturgical dance, voice, guitar, and violin.
-Everyone in the congregation was invited to submit inspiring and uplifting songs for the Minister of Music's consideration.
-As a result of these efforts, Choir participation has grown, and the assortment of musical offerings has enhanced our worship services and experience.
+We prefer to adjust and enhance our activities that address emerging challenges and opportunities and the greater community as necessary and utilize the gifts of our members.